hackforla/YouthJusticeNav/.github/ISSUE_TEMPLATE/research--roadmap.md

 ### Action Items
 - [ ] replace all references in this issue to [name of type] with the name of the type
 - [ ] Add the milestone: `Research Roadmap Create Wiki Page` to this issue
-- [ ] Create a new page on the wiki for the roadmap called: `Research: [name of type]' using the template for Research Roadmap
+- [ ] Create a new page on the wiki for the roadmap called: `Research: [name of type]` using the template for Research Roadmap
   - [ ] link it to the Research Output Overview wiki page
 - [ ] Change milestone: `Research Roadmap Document Creation`
   - [ ] Put back in Prioritized Backlog under the new milestone